-The Director of Human Resources will convene an investigative team consisting of two individuals, one male and one female, who are not immediate supervisors of the complainant(s) or respondent(s) and who do not have a conflict of interest with the complainant(s) or respondent(s).
+The Director of Human Resources or designee will convene an investigative team consisting of two individuals, one male and one female, who are not immediate supervisors of the complainant(s) or respondent(s) and who do not have a conflict of interest with the complainant(s) or respondent(s).
 The investigative team may consist of the Director of Human Resources as long as the above criteria are met.

 The investigative team shall interview the individual(s) filing a complaint(s), the respondent(s), and other individuals named by the complainant(s) and the respondent(s) who are identified as having information relevant to the allegations.
 The investigative team may interview other individuals it identifies as having information potentially relevant to the complaint.
 All interviews should be completed as soon as practicable.

-Using the information gathered by the investigative team and in consultation with the investigative team, the Director of Human Resources will prepare a formal report consisting of the complaint, the response of the respondent, the investigative team’s findings, and a recommendation of the appropriate action(s) to be taken.
+Using the information gathered by the investigative team and in consultation with the investigative team, the Director of Human Resources or designee will prepare a formal report consisting of the complaint, the response of the respondent, the investigative team’s findings, and a recommendation of the appropriate action(s) to be taken.
 The report will be retained by the Director of Human Resources.